Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 * Other planets that the user can fly their kingdom to to colonise.
 * More enemy variety
 * Shopping menu to buy upgrade between rounds.
 The idea was to have the castle upgrade be a surprise option.

+There were also a few under the hood changes that we wanted to make such as:

+* Making an EnemyScript interface for easier creation of new enemies
+* Having difficulty effect the amount of rounds played in each setting (ground, sky, space)

 ---